 6. Take Note of the Amount of Space

 When the examination provides space for an answer, the usual amount of space will indicate the depth of response given.
 If it’s half a page of lines, then a single word answer will not suffice.
 Similarly, if you are given 5 lines, then don’t think by writing three pages will enable you to get full marks.
-In fact, too much writing can show a lack of succinct thinking, and you are more likely to write something that may contradict with something you have written previously.
+In fact, too much writing can show a lack of succinct thinking, and you are more likely to write something that may contradict something you have written previously.

 7. Take Note of the Keywords used in the Question